Understanding Boat Locks: A Mechanism Explained

 shunwild

-Locks are a device used to raise and lower boats, ships, and other watercraft between stretches of water of different levels.
-The distinguishing feature of a lock is a fixed chamber in which the water level can be varied.
+Locks are devices used to raise and lower boats, ships and other watercraft between stretches of water of different levels on rivers and canals.
+They are characterised by a fixed chamber in which the water level can be varied.
+Locks are used to make rivers more easily navigable, and to allow canals to cross land that is not level.

 shunwild